4TUResearchData-Carpentries/workshop_notes/README.md

 **The ambition** is to use this repository to share and store the notes of all lessons of all editions of all Carpentries workshops held at the 4TU Research Data.

-**The need** _Learners_ use the lesson notes to catch up with a lesson when they had to lag behind, for example after receiving a helper's support with an issue.
+**The need** _Learners_ use the lesson notes to catch up with a backlog of instructions when they had to lag behind, for example after receiving a helper's support with an issue.
+Or as written reference after the workshop.
 Previously, one helper was fully engaged with the task of note-taking.
 The application to the Python lesson by [Maurits Kok (@mwakok)](https://github.com/mwakok) at https://github.com/mwakok/software_carpentry_learner has showed that the note-taking can be automated effectively.